psf/pyperf/doc/api.rst

       Get the list of benchmarks.

-      .. versionadded:: 0.9.2
-         The list is no more sorted by name.

    .. method:: get_dates() -> (datetime.datetime, datetime.datetime) or None

       Get the start date of the first benchmark and end date of the last